 Biryani is a classic Indian rice dish that is flavored with spices and vegetables.
-Our version includes raisins for a unique hint of sweetness and is topped with yogurt for a creamy finish.
+Our version, which last appeared in 2017, includes raisins for a unique hint of sweetness and is topped with yogurt for a creamy finish.

 - Curry powder, mild - 2 tsp